 In an ambience of tranquillity, with lush green fields, old-fashioned cottages, and birds twittering, lies the picturesque Sainj Valley.
-This the least one can say for this alluring lowland.
+This is the least one can say for this alluring lowland.
 The Sainj valley lies alongside the Tirthan Valley, and lately, these twin valleys of Seraj have been attracting the attention of wanderers, hikers and trekkers.

-Located near India's Great Himalayan National Park, which has been carved out in high?ups over an area of 754.6 sq km, the valley has started wooing tourists with the most beautiful sights in the world.
+Located near India's Great Himalayan National Park, which has been carved out in high over an area of 754.6 sq km, the valley has started wooing tourists with the most beautiful sights in the world.
 The park was registered as a World Heritage Site in 2014.

 The average annual temperature in Sainj is 20.6 °C with an annual rainfall of about 1,387 mm.
 Since the Sainj valley mostly remains cool and drizzly, you must check the weather forecast before planning a trip to this place.
 Good for travellers, the months of April and May are rainless for Sainj Valley, but to enjoy the snow-capped mountain peaks, January and February can be the best time for snow lovers.
-If you can bear downpours and chilly breeze, July to September in Sainj Valley is a good time to go.
+If you can bear downpours and chilly breezes, July to September in Sainj Valley is a good time to go.

-The Sainj Valley of Himachal is a hidden treasure that can be found in the Kullu Valley, just 45 km away.
+The Sainj Valley of Himachal is a hidden treasure that can be found in the Kullu Valley, just 45 kilometres away.
 In the lap of the Himalayas, the quiet hideaway is literally a heavenly valley of dwellings.
 The Sainj Valley offers a once-in-a-lifetime peaceful and breathtaking experience.
 Every traveller who visits Tirthan must come once to this serene gorge.

 In Sainj, Dehuri and Nahi are two breathtaking locations that are easily accessible by road.
 When visiting Shangarh, these locations are must-stops for any excursionist.
 Here you can see the vast grasslands surrounded by lush green cedars, with a temple situated in the centre.
 There is also a small lake on the roadside from Dehuri.